 You can read more of my thoughts after the gallery.

 Although the address for Vice Bean City is North Miami Avenue, one of Miami’s main north-south arteries (and the one which separates the east side from the west side), you’ll actually find the coffee shop around the corner on North East 17st Street.
-Although it’s just a 15-minute walk from at art district of Wynwoood, it’s a very different part of the city, much quieter and more residential.
+Although it’s just a 15-minute walk from the art district of Wynwoood, it’s a very different part of the city, much quieter and more residential.
 Similarly, it’s a very different space with a very different atmosphere vibe when compared to Panther Coffee.

 Vice City Bean has a simple layout, effectively a long rectangle running along street, but cut-off at 45⁰ on the front-left corner where it meets Miami Court.
 There’s a pair of benches out here should you want to sit outside.
 Alternatively, there’s a pair of glass double doors on the right, followed by windows all along front and down the 45⁰ side.
 These run almost floor-to-ceiling, making it a very bright spot, although a shady one, avoiding direct sunlight.